Entrepreneurship and business model design

 Skills in

-• advanced research ability, problem-solving, and critical reflection
+• Advanced research ability, problem-solving, and critical reflection.

-• planning and executing project work in an international team during the length of the semester
+• Planning and executing project work in an international team during the length of the semester.

-• communicating findings of the project in a clear and engaging manner
+• Communicating findings of the project in a clear and engaging manner.

 • Teaching

 This course serves as an introductory course to Gründerskolen but can be taken by all NHH students.

-Furthermore, this course is part of the ENGAGE program.
+This is an interactive course that requires active participation by students throughout classes.
 Overall, students are expected to take an active role in their own learning experience and contribute to a positive and open learning environment in class.
 Also, students are expected to reflect on and discuss the status of their term paper against the background of the topics covered in the classes.

 • Restricted access

-Please note that registration to this course ends on 10 January 2023
+Please note that registration to this course ends on 15 January 2024.

 • Credit reduction due to overlap